Scripting

 ape run foobar

-Without specifying --network, the script with connect to your default network.
+Without specifying --network, the script will connect to your default network.
 Else, specify the network using the --network flag:

 You can also change networks within the script using the ProviderContextManager (see examples in the CLI-script section above).
 For multi-chain use-cases, we recommend sticking to the CLI based scripts to avoid the initial connection main-method scripts make.